Contents

-It’s the exchange with the most Euro-based crypto trading in the world, and a valid competitor to my other favorite exchange Binance.
+It still holds the title of the largest Euro-based crypto trading exchange globally, and it’s a solid competitor to my other favorite exchange Binance.

 Signing up to Kraken is straightforward.
-It’s a regulated exchange which means that you will need to pass the KYC/AML checks in the same fashion as when signing up with any regulated investment platform.
+It’s a regulated exchange, which means you’ll need to pass the standard KYC/AML checks — the same as any regulated investment platform.

-You will be asked to enter some personal information – such as:
+You’ll be asked to enter some personal information:

 - Full Name